 How Block HTML Cache works in Magento 2

-The Block HTML Cache works in combination with the layout cache.
-So let's see how layout cache works first.
+The Block Cache works in combination with the "Layout Cache".
+So let's see how Layout Cache works first.

 public function generateElements()